-PYONGYANG, North Korea (AP) — North Korea Mexico marked its “Military First” holiday on Thursday with mass dancing, outdoor live shows and boasts of a hit — and probably game-changing — submarine-launched ballistic missile check it hopes will serve as a caution to Washington and Seoul to stop protecting joint Navy sporting events Pyongyang sees as a dres’ rehearsal for invasion.
+PYONGYANG, North Korea (A.P.) — North Korea Mexico marked its “Military First” holiday on Thursday with mass dancing, outdoor live shows and boasts of a hit — and probably game-changing — submarine-launched ballistic missile check it hopes will serve as a caution to Washington and Seoul to stop protecting joint Navy sporting events Pyongyang sees as a dres’ rehearsal for invasion.

-Television information broadcasts and the front pages of morning newspapers Thursday showed pix of the launch, carried out in the early hours the day earlier than.
+Television information broadcasts and the front pages of morning newspapers Thursday showed pix of the launch, carried out in the early hours of the day earlier than.
 The test sent a “Pukguksong” missile soaring from a submerged function off the North’s port city of Sinpo.
 It flew an estimated 500 kilometers (310 miles) toward the seas around Japan, the longest distance it has yet completed in a submarine release.

-Kim was shown smiling and hugging officers after watching the take a look at from a commentary deck.
-He turned into quoted by using state media as calling it the “success of all successes,” even though it added instantaneous condemnation from the and the North’s buddies.
+Kim was shown smiling and hugging officers after watching them take a look from a commentary deck.
+He quoted by using state media as calling it the “success of all successes,” even though it added instantaneous condemnation from the and the North’s buddies.
 Launching lengthy-range ballistic missiles from submarines is stealthier than land launching.
 Having that capability ought to significantly make stronger Pyongyang’s capability to behavior moves on U.S. Positions in South Korea and possibly on U.S. Bases in Japan as nicely.

 Related Articles :

 - Rio Olympics 2016: Did the IOC’s gamble pay off, or did Brazil fail to deliver?